vacu9708/Study-records/Web development/Auth/readme.md

 Therefore, use refresh tokens so that users can obtain a new access token without needing to login again and maintain the login state.<br>

 #### `Refresh token`
 - Refresh tokens have a longer expiration time than access tokens.
+But the expiration time is not very long to prevent maintaining the login state for too long.
 - Refresh tokens can be stored on the server for easy revocation.
 However, they are not frequently accessed.
 - The payload of refresh tokens only includes an expiration time.
 #### `Pre conditions`